 Set forth below are the names, years of birth, position with the Trust and length of time served, and principal occupations and other directorships held during at least the last five years of each of the persons currently serving as a Trustee.
 There is no stated term of office for the Trustees.
-Nevertheless, an independent Trustee must retire from the Board as of the end of the calendar year in which such independent Trustee first attains the age of seventy-five years; provided, however, that, an independent Trustee may continue to serve for one or more additional one calendar year terms after attaining the age of seventy-five years (each calendar year a "Waiver Term") if, and only if, prior to the beginning of such Waiver Term: (1) the Governance Committee (a) meets to review the performance of the independent Trustee; (b) finds that the continued service of such independent Trustee is in the best interests of the Trust; and (c) unanimously approves excepting the independent Trustee from the general retirement policy set out above; and (2) a majority of the Trustees approves excepting the independent Trustee is SEI Investments, One Freedom Valley Drive, Oaks, Pennsylvania 19456.
+Nevertheless, an independent Trustee must retire from the Board as of the end of the calendar year in which such independent Trustee first attains the age of seventy-five years; provided, however, that, an independent Trustee may continue to serve for one or more additional one calendar year terms after attaining the age of seventy-five years (each calendar year a "Waiver Term") if, and only if, prior to the beginning of such Waiver Term: (1) the Governance Committee (a) meets to review the performance of the independent Trustee; (b) finds that the continued service of such independent Trustee is in the best interests of the Trust; and (c) unanimously approves excepting the independent Trustee from the general retirement policy set out above; and (2) a majority of the Trustee approves excepting the independent Trustee from the general retirement policy set out above; and (2) a majority of the Trustee is SEI Investments, One Freedom Valley Drive, Oaks, Pennsylvania 19456.

-Name and Year of Birth Position with Trust and Length of Time Served Principal Occupations in the Past 5 Years Other Directorships Held in the Past 5 Years Interested Trustees Robert Nesher (Born: 1946) Chairman of the Board of Trustees (since 1991) SEI employee 1974 to present; currently performs various services on behalf of SEI Investments for which Mr. Nesher is compensated.
-President, Chief Executive Officer and Trustee of SEI Daily Income Trust, SEI Tax Exempt Trust, SEI Institutional Managed Trust, SEI Institutional International Trust, SEI Institutional Investments Trust, SEI Asset Allocation Trust, Adviser Managed Trust, New Covenant Funds, SEI Catholic Values Trust, SEI Exchange Traded Funds and SEI Alternative Income Fund.
+Name and Year of Birth Position with Trust and Length of Time Served Principal Occupations in the Past 5 Years Other Directorships Held in the Past 5 Years Interested Trustees Robert Nesher (Born: 1946) of Trustees (since 1991) SEI employee 1974 to present; currently performs various services on behalf of SEI Investments for which Mr. Nesher is compensated.
+President, Chief Executive Officer and Trustee of SEI Daily Income Trust, SEI Tax Exempt Trust, SEI Institutional Managed Trust, SEI Institutional International Trust, SEI Institutional International Trust, SEI Institutional Investments Trust, SEI Asset Allocation Trust, Adviser Managed Trust, New Covenant Funds, SEI Catholic Values Trust, SEI Exchange Traded Funds and SEI Alternative Income Fund.
 President and Director of SEI Structured Credit Fund, LP.
 Vice Chairman of Winton Series Trust to 2017.
 Vice Chairman of Winton Diversified Opportunities Fund (closed-end investment company), The Advisors' Inner Circle Fund III, Gallery Trust, Schroder Series Trust and Schroder Global Series Trust to 2018.
 Current Directorships: Trustee of The Advisors' Inner Circle Fund, Bishop Street Funds, Frost Family of Funds, Catholic Responsible Investments Funds, SEI Daily Income Trust, SEI Institutional International Trust, SEI Institutional Investments Trust, SEI Institutional Managed Trust, SEI Asset Allocation Trust, SEI Tax Exempt Trust, Adviser Managed Trust, New Covenant Funds, SEI Catholic Values Trust, SEI Exchange Traded Funds and SEI Alternative Income Fund.
-Director of SEI Structured Credit Fund, LP, SEI Global Master Fund plc, SEI Global Investments Fund plc, SEI Investments-Global Funds Services, Limited, SEI Investments Global, Limited, SEI Investments (Europe) Ltd., SEI Investments-Unit Trust Management (UK) Limited, SEI Multi-Strategy Funds PLC and SEI Global Nominee Ltd. Former Directorships: Trustee of The KP Funds to 2022.

-Name and Year of Birth Position with Trust and Length of Time Served Principal Occupations in the Past 5 Years Other Directorships Held in the Past 5 Years N. Jeffrey Klauder (Born: 1952) Trustee1 (since 2018) Senior Advisor of SEI Investments since 2018.
+Director of SEI Structured Credit Fund, LP, SEI Global Master Fund plc, SEI Global Assets Fund plc, SEI Global Investments Fund plc, SEI Investments-Global, Limited, SEI Investments (Europe) Ltd., SEI Investments-Unit Trust Management (UK) Limited, SEI Multi-Strategy Funds PLC and SEI Global Nominee Ltd. Former Directorships: Trustee of The KP Funds to 2022.
+N. Jeffrey Klauder (Born: 1952) Trustee (since 2018) Senior Advisor of SEI Investments since 2018.
 Executive Vice President and General Counsel of SEI Investments, 2004 to 2018.
 Current Directorships: Trustee of The Advisors' Inner Circle Fund, Bishop Street Funds and Catholic Responsible Investments Funds.
 Director of SEI Private Trust Company, SEI Global Fund Services Ltd., SEI Investments Global Limited, SEI Global Master Fund, SEI Global Investments Fund, SEI Global Assets Fund and SEI Investments - Guernsey Limited.
 Former Directorships: Trustee of SEI Investments Management Corporation, SEI Trust Company, SEI Investments (South Africa), Limited and SEI Investments (Canada) Company to 2018.
 Trustee of The KP Funds to 2022.
-Independent Trustee \$ Kathleen Gaffney (Born: 1961) Trustee (since 2022) Retired since 2019.
-Vice President and Portfolio Manager, Eaton Vance Management from 2012 to 2019.
-Current Directorships: Trustee of The Advisors' Inner Circle Fund, Bishop Street Funds and Catholic Responsible Investments Funds.